 Obtaining a college education is a highly sought-after achievement.
 Attending a college or university affords us the opportunity to expand our network and learn in great depth about almost any subject.
 While many students seek degrees for their studies, others may want to take a course just for fun or to advance their career where a degree is not necessary.
 In these cases, there are some great substitutes for your traditional, brick-and-mortar colleges.
 With the ever-expanding amount of information available online and the growing importance of a college education, a new wave of learning has arrived in the form of free web-based classes.

-Teaching children not only how to save money every month,but also the importance of doing so is difficult for many parents, especially those who have issues with money themselves.
-Ultimately, your children will likely mirror your actions and habits when it comes to money management.
-This can be a good thing or a bad thing, depending on your current and future financial actions.
-Teaching smart saving and spending habits to your children early drastically increases their chances of becoming financially independent in adulthood.
+Teaching children how to save money every month, and why it’s important to do so, can be difficult for many parents, especially those dealing with money issues themselves.
+Ultimately, your children are likely to mirror your actions and habits when it comes to money management, and this could be either a good thing or your worst nightmare, depending on your financial philosophy.
+Teaching smart saving and spending habits to your children at an early age can drastically improve their chances of becoming financially savvy adults.

 Ah, the convenience store.
 It seems like there is one on every other corner.
 Actually, when I was living in Orlando, there were three 7-11’s within a mile and a half of my apartment.
 These stores do serve a purpose.
 Unfortunately, they hustle you as well.